Treat Children's OTC Drugs with Care

 Be careful about converting dose instructions.
 If the label says 2 teaspoons, use a measuring spoon or dosing cup marked in teaspoons.

-Don't play doctor.
+Don't play health care provider.
 Don't double the dose just because your child seems sicker than last time.

 Before you give your child 2 medicines at the same time, talk to your health care provider or pharmacist.